hazardsg/atd-mkdocs-labguides/docs/eos_configuration/l3ls.md

            redistribute connected
         ```

-    b.
-Route Maps and Prefix-Lists: Below is an example of some basic
+    2. Route Maps and Prefix-Lists: Below is an example of some basic
         Prefix-Lists and Route-Maps that can be used for BGP filtering.
         Note that this is just an example and will not impact route
         advertisement in the lab.